Bebop7c/is_it_spearfishing_time/README.md

 pip install -r requirements.txt
 ```

-Then run the GUI:
+Then run the script:

 ```
-python spearfishing_gui.py
+python spearfishing_email.py
 ```

 The scheduler starts automatically in the background and will send
-an email each morning if the credentials above are present.
+an email based on the frequency setting.
+Weekly emails are sent on
+Friday mornings at 07:00.